yonasayfu/MyLaravelBoilerPlate/Qoder.md

      - `check_database_tables` - Inspect database schema
      - `get_boilerplate_statistics` - Get project statistics

-3. **AI Assistant Integration**
-   - Connect your AI assistant (Claude, Cursor, etc.) to the MCP server at `http://localhost:8090`
-   - Ask questions like:
-     - "What models are in this boilerplate?"
-     - "Analyze the architecture compliance"
-     - "Show me the database schema"
-     - "What Laravel version is this using?"

 4. **Performance Monitoring**
    - After implementing performance-critical components, use MCP tools to analyze:
      - Database query performance